rysavy-ondrej/traffix.net/source/Traffix.DataView/Readme.md

         .AddColumn(nameof(Bar.BarCol2), x => x.BarCol2);
 }
 ```

 Column definition uses fluent syntax.
 Each column is defined in terms of its name and the getter function
 to access the column value.
 For column that consists of a complex type `AddComplexColumn` method is used, which references
 the data view type of the complex type.

-the presented data type definitions generates the type equivalent to the following record:
+The presented data type definitions generates the type equivalent to the following record:

 ```
 record _Foo(